-One of the most frustrating things that can happen when you’re using your computer is when your GPU fans stop spinning.
+One of the most frustrating things that can happen when using your computer is when your GPU fans stop spinning.
 Not only does this lead to overheating and potential damage to your components, but it can also cause your system to crash.

-Best Methods To Fix GPU Fan Not Spinning
+How to Fix GPU Fan Not Spinning

 In case you’re wondering how to make your GPU fans spin again, here are some things you can try: